Avo-k/black_numba/README.md

 ### Negamax search

-The negamax search is a simple way to explore the tree representing all the possible moves in a game of chess.
-In simple words we will explore all the moves to a given depth using a Depth First Search algorithm and evaluating the position when reaching a leaf.
+The negamax search is a simple way to explore the tree representing all the possible continuation of a chess game.
+In simple words we will explore all the legal moves available to a given depth using a Depth First Search algorithm and evaluating the position thanks to the evaluation function when reaching a leaf.
 We try guessing which path is the most likely by stating both player:
 * wants to maximize their score
 * can see at the same depth